-Adjusting for short-term momentum and longer-term mean-reversion factors (defined below) also projects GMI’s current ex ante risk premium to an annualized 4.2%, although that’s also an elevated estimate compared with recent history.
+Adjusting for short-term momentum and longer-term mean-reversion factors (defined below) pares GMI’s current ex ante risk premium to an annualized 4.2%, although that’s also an elevated estimate compared with recent history.

-Turning to what the markets actually delivered, here’s a chart of rolling three-year annualized risk premia for GMI, US stocks (Russell 3000) and US Bonds (Barclays Aggregate Bond Index) through last month.
+Turning to what the markets actually delivered, here’s a chart of rolling three-year annualized risk premia for GMI, US stocks (Russell 3000) and US Bonds (Bloomberg Barclays Aggregate Bond Index) through last month.

 Finally, here’s a summary of the methodology and rationale for the estimates above.
 The basic idea is to reverse engineer expected return based on assumptions about risk.
 Rather than trying to predict return directly, this approach relies on the somewhat more reliable model of using risk metrics to estimate performance of asset classes.
 The process is relatively robust in the sense that forecasting risk is slightly easier than projecting return.
 With the necessary data in hand, we can estimate the implied risk premia using the following inputs:

 ● an estimate of GMI’s expected market price of risk, defined as the Sharpe ratio, which is the ratio of risk premia to volatility (standard deviation).